Consumer Encounter Date: July 31st -present

 Experience submitted by AJ Wesley

 Want to know Nissan Corporates response to this experience?
 What’s been your dealership experiences when you left the hubby or significant other at home?
+Maybe it would have been the same no matter who was seeking the service.
 Did you get good service or end up purchasing a new vehicle for cheaper than your repair costs (sarcasm)?
 Was I wrong to expect to at least expect a free Pepsi and a half gallon of gas after this experience?
 Did I ask too many questions?
 How would you have handled it?
 And be sure to Shout out your favorite mechanic or dealerships in your area who are doing it right!
+Thank you for all your feedback, commentary and emails and online dialogue about this episode.

 If you would like to share your consumer experience send us an email to email@example.com with the Subject Line, “She’s the Consumer”. #carrepair #shestheconsumer #Nissan #womenwhobuy #ourmoneymatters